-With school campuses, events and more shutting their doors and sending people home, and the general fears, misinformation and feelings of instability that are rampant, this can be overwhelming time to make sense of which way is "up."
+With school campuses shutting their doors and sending people home, and the general fears, misinformation and feelings of instability that are rampant due to COVID-19, this can be overwhelming time to make sense of which way is "up."

 We've guided countless students through moments of personal crisis, and stood by each other when life has thrown a lot at us.
 Since we have some practice riding these waves AND keeping an eye on the figurative prize in the process, we thought we'd share some tips to help you navigate any school campus closures — and share one of the most powerful tools in an anxiety-defeating arsenal.

 What To Do When Your School's Campus Closes: